IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 # YANG data model for requesting Path Computation

-   This document define a YANG RPC to request path computation as an "augmentation" of tunnel-rpc, defined in {{!I-D.ietf-teas-yang-te}}.
+   This document define a YANG data model which augments the tunnels-path-compute RPC, defined in {{!I-D.ietf-teas-yang-te}}.
 This model provides the RPC input attributes that are needed to request path computation and the RPC output attributes that are needed to report the computed paths.